Listed vs. Unlisted Components in ASME B31.3: What’s the Difference?

 What Is Burst Testing and Why Is It Important for Your Products?

-September 10, 2025If you manufacture, import, or supply pressure equipment in Canada, you’ve likely heard of the Canadian Registration Number (CRN).
-Without it, boilers, pressure vessels, fittings, and piping systems cannot legally be installed or operated above 15 psi with some exemptions.
+September 10, 2025If you manufacture, import, or supply pressure equipment in Canada, a CRN (Canadian Registration Number) is the approval that lets your equipment legally enter the market.
+Without it, boilers, pressure vessels, fittings, and piping systems cannot legally be installed or operated above 15 psi, with some exemptions.
+The Canadian Registration Number confirms that a pressure-retaining design has been reviewed against Canadian codes before it ever reaches a job site.

 Step 1: Determine if Your Equipment Requires a CRN